Jackie Gardner-Nix, MBBS, PhD, MRCP(UK)

 Dr. Gardner-Nix was a Chronic Pain Consulting Physician, Department of Anaesthesia, Pain Clinic, St Michael’s Hospital until 2018, and is currently an Associate Professor in the Department of Anaesthesia, University of Toronto.
 She is also on courtesy staff at Northumberland Hills Hospital, Cobourg.

 She trained in the renowned Jon Kabat-Zinn’s Mindfulness-Based Stress Reduction (MBSR) program in the USA in 2001.

-She has given many presentations on chronic pain management internationally, and has researched outcomes showing effectiveness of the MBCPM™ courses in pain sufferers for pain and stress.
-She established NeuroNova Centre for Mindful Solutions Inc (NNC) (www.neuronovacentre.com), which creates and publishes materials for the MBCPM™ courses, and in collaboration with the University of Toronto School of Continuing Studies (UTSCS) trains, mentors and accredits new facilitators.
-Currently MBCPM™ courses are being delivered by a growing number of other health care professionals (including MDs, psychologists, occupational therapists, social workers) across Ontario, and in the USA.
-Her work was reported on CTV news in April 2013 and on CBC News in December 2012.
+She has given many presentations on chronic pain management internationally and has researched outcomes showing effectiveness of the MBCPM™ courses in those suffering chronic pain and stress.
+She established NeuroNova Centre for Mindful Solutions Inc (NNC) (www.neuronovacentre.com), which creates and publishes materials for the MBCPM™ courses, and, in collaboration with the University of Toronto School of Continuing Studies (UTSCS), trains, mentors, and accredits new facilitators.
+Currently MBCPM™ courses are being delivered by a growing number of other health care professionals (including MDs, psychologists, occupational therapists, social workers) across Ontario, and the world.
+Her work was reported on CBC News in December 2012 and on CTV news in April 2013.

 She lives with her husband in Port Hope, Ontario, Canada and enjoys their six grandchildren.